Here's a sort of checklist I made a long time ago for what chapter one needs to do.

 Introduce the protagonist.
 This includes:

-Their status: What is their role in society?
-Their profession, their approximate age, etc.
+Their status: Their role in society; profession, approximate age, etc.

 Their personality: Perhaps the most important part.

-Their relationships: No person exists in a vacuum.
-They should have some friends, acquaintances, rivals, and/or enemies.
+Their relationships: No one exists in a vacuum.
+They should have some relatives, friends, acquaintances, rivals, and/or enemies.

 Introduce the setting.
 If it's the real world all you need to do for this is make that clear.
 If not, you must introduce your world:

-Its rules: Readers need to know the technology level, whether there's magic, and if so how it works, very early on so they know what is and isn't possible in this world.
+Its rules: Reveal the technology level, and any magic system, as early as possible so we know what is and isn't possible in this world.
 This is probably the worst area to mess up in.
 Although some of this responsibility can be relegated to chapter 2 or maybe even 3, you should start in chapter 1.
 Also, if the POV character doesn't know how the magic works, then of course the audience doesn't need to know yet.

 Introduce the plot.
 It doesn't have to start it directly, but it should at least include a plot hook that shows how it's going to get started.